Nishat-Ahmad/CS101-Project/README.md

 # Casino

 ## Overview
 This project consists of multiple casino games, including Blackjack, Baccarat, Slot Machine, and Deal or No Deal.
 The games are implemented in C++ and provide a console-based interface for users to interact with.
 The starting balance for the player is $10,000.
-The goal is to enjoy the games and manage your earnings effectively.
+The goal is to manage your earnings effectively.

 ## Files and Structure
 - `main.cpp`: This is the entry point of the application where the user is prompted to choose a game to play.